-- Grading and feedback: For large assignments, you can generally expect feedback within 10 school days, unless emergencies occur to one of the instructors. - Email: We will reply to emails within 36 hours on school days when class is in session at the university. - Discussion board: We will check and reply to messages in the discussion boards every 24 hours on school days.
+- Grading and feedback: For large assignments, you can generally expect feedback within 10 school days, unless emergencies occur to one of the instructors. - Email: We will reply to emails within 48 hours on school days when class is in session at the university.